kaaproject/kaa/doc/Glossary/index.md

 ## Kaa framework

 The Kaa framework consists of the Kaa server and endpoint SDKs.
 The Kaa server implements the back-end part of the framework, exposes integration interfaces, and offers administrative capabilities.
 An endpoint SDK is a library which provides communication, data marshaling, persistence, and other functions available in Kaa for specific type of an endpoint (e.g. Java-based, C++-based, C-based).
 This SDK can be used to create *Kaa clients*, which are any pieces of software that utilize Kaa functionality and are installed on some connected devices.
 It is the responsibility of the Kaa client to process structured data provided by the Kaa server (configuration, notifications, etc.) and to supply data to the return path interfaces (profiles, logs, etc.).
-Refer to [Architecture-overview]({{root_url}}Architecture-overview/) for more information.
+Refer to [Architecture overview]({{root_url}}Architecture-overview/) for more information.

-## Kaa instance (also,Kaa deployment)
+## Kaa instance (also, Kaa deployment)

 A particular implementation of the Kaa framework and it consists of a Kaa cluster and endpoints.
 A Kaa cluster represents a number of interconnected Kaa servers.
 An endpoint is an abstraction which represents a separate managed entity within a Kaa deployment.
 Practically speaking, an endpoint is a specific Kaa client registered (or waiting to be registered) within a Kaa deployment.
 For example, a news application installed on your mobile phone, the same news application installed on your tablet, and the same news application on your WiFi-enabled fridge would be considered three different endpoints in Kaa.
-Refer to [Architecture-overview]({{root_url}}Architecture-overview/) for more information.
+Refer to [Architecture overview]({{root_url}}Architecture-overview/) for more information.

 ## Kaa Node